jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Directly impacts bottom line by enabling quicker time to market

 {{% note %}}
-In the highly competitive landscape of modern software development, DevEx has emerged as a critical differentiator for attracting and retaining top talent, as well as ensuring high levels of team performance and product quality.
-A positive DevEx translates into a more engaged and productive development team, capable of delivering innovative features and services at a faster pace.
-Companies that prioritize DevEx demonstrate a commitment to developer well-being and efficiency, which not only enhances their brand reputation among potential hires but also contributes to higher satisfaction and retention rates among existing staff.
-Furthermore, by streamlining development processes and fostering a culture of innovation, a strong DevEx strategy directly impacts the bottom line by enabling quicker time-to-market and more reliable products.
+In the highly competitive landscape of modern software development, DevEx has emerged as a **critical differentiator for attracting and retaining top talent**, as well as **ensuring high levels of team performance and product quality**.
+A positive DevEx translates into a **more engaged and productive development team**, capable of delivering innovative features and services at a faster pace.
+Companies that prioritize DevEx **demonstrate a commitment to developer well-being and efficiency**, which not only **enhances their brand reputation** among potential hires but also contributes to higher satisfaction and retention rates among existing staff.
+Furthermore, by streamlining development processes and fostering a culture of innovation, a strong DevEx strategy **directly impacts the bottom line** by enabling quicker time-to-market and more reliable products.
 {{% /note %}}

 ---